coreos/docs/cluster-management/setup/cluster-discovery/index.md

 ### Stale Tokens

 Another common problem with cluster discovery is attempting to boot a new cluster with a stale discovery URL.
 As explained above, the intial leader election is recorded into the URL, which inticates that the new etcd instance should be joining an existing cluster.

+If you provide a stale discovery URL, the new machines will attempt to connec to each of the old peer addresses, which will fail since they don't exist, and the bootstrapping process will fail.

-On a stale token, each of the old peer addresses will be used to try to join a cluster but will fail.
-A new cluster can't be formed by discarding these old addresses, because if an etcd peer was in a network partition, it would look exactly like the described situation.
-Because etcd can't ever accurately determined whether a token has been reused or not, it must assume the worst and fail the cluster discovery.
+If you're thinking, why can't the new machines just form a new cluster if they're all down.
+There's a really great reason for this &mdash; if an etcd peer was in a network partition, it would look exactly like the "full-down" situation and starting a new cluster would form a split-brain.
+Since etcd will never be able to determine whether a token has been reused or not, it must assume the worst and abort the cluster discovery.

 If you're running into problems with your discovery URL, there are a few sources of information that can help you see what's going on.
 First, you can open the URL in a browser to see what information etcd is using to bootstrap itself: